haoqichen20/phuego/README.md

 P32519	-1.0
 ```

-### Output
+### Output, overview:
-Phuego output different files generated at each steps of the algorithm, organized into a folder structure.
+Phuego output numerous files generated at each steps of the algorithm, organized into a folder structure.
 If the user prefer to navigate the files without the folder structure, they could set the flag **--dont_convert2folder**.

 In brief, phuego processed the user input in two regulation directions:

     - increased
     - decreased

 In each direction, there are four levels of phuego output:

     - seeds
     - rwr
     - ego
     - modules

+#### Output: networks

 For most users, the most interesting result would be the **module network files**.
 So we will explain these first: